migalha212/Tenebris/docs/README.md

 - **Back to Main Menu** : Goes to Main Menu.

 #### Difficulties
+- **Easy**:
-- **Easy**:     The player’s HP resets at the beginning of every arena; The player has a bigger starting Health Pool;
+  - The player’s HP resets at the beginning of every arena;
+  - The player has a bigger starting Health Pool;
-            Every monster drops a bit of energy, energy regenerates at a normal level.
+  - Every monster drops a bit of energy, energy regenerates at a normal level.

+- **Medium**:
-- **Normal**:   The player’s HP resets at the beginning of every arena;
+  - The player’s HP resets at the beginning of every arena;
-            Every monster drops a bit of energy, energy regeneration slightly reduzed.
+  - Every monster drops a bit of energy, energy regeneration slightly reduzed.

+- **Champion**:
-- **Champion**: The player's HP resets at the beginning of every level;
+  - The player's HP resets at the beginning of every level;
-            Only bigger monsters drop energy.
+  - Only bigger monsters drop energy.

+- **Heartless**:
-- **Heartless**: Champion difficulty level;
+  - Champion difficulty level;
-            If you die, game over!
+  - If you die, game over!

 ### Planned to be Implemented